pipobscure/pipobscure/_posts/2014-06-22-the-reason-im-a-total-arya-stark-fan.markdown

 date: 2014-06-22 19:02:35 Z
 tags: []
 ---
-# The reason I'm a total Arya Stark fan...

 …is that she takes charge of her own destiny.
 She’s not making excuses, she doesn’t whine; instead she shapes her fortunes and takes her opportunities.

 Like in the most recent episode, she wants to go north, but when she meets a Bravossi, she says fuck that, let’s check out Bravos.